NyteshadeXT/PF2e-Core-Vault/01) Rules/Battlezoo Bestiary/Monster Parts Subsystem/Refining.md

 **BT** The shield has the listed Break Threshold.

-**Imbuing** You can imbue the shield once, starting at level 4 (see [[.HTWMh9kv0ZSAab33|Imbuing]]).
+**Imbuing** You can imbue the shield once, starting at level 4 (see [[Imbuing|Imbuing]]).

 ## Refining Perception Items

 Perception items are worn magic items that enhance Perception, and you can refine them out of monsters with special senses.
 You can use monster parts to refine a Perception item if the monster has a special sense in its stat block other than low-light vision.
-Refining a Perception item grants the following benefits, as shown on [[.tD9otautcyOJbCSV|Table 4D: Refinement Benefits by Level (Perception Item)]].
+Refining a Perception item grants the following benefits, as shown on [[Table 4D_ Refinement Benefits by Level (Perception Item)|Table 4D: Refinement Benefits by Level (Perception Item)]].
 Perception items are worn items, and just like worn items created using the normal rules, refined Perception items have the invested trait.

 **Item Bonus to Perception** The item grants the listed item bonus to Perception checks.

-**Imbuing** You can imbue the Perception item once, starting at level 3 (see [[.HTWMh9kv0ZSAab33|Imbuing]]).
+**Imbuing** You can imbue the Perception item once, starting at level 3 (see [[Imbuing|Imbuing]]).

 ## Refining Skill Items

 Skill items refer to a category of worn magic items that enhance a specific skill, and you can refine them out of monsters good at that skill.
 You can use monster parts to refine a skill item if the monster has the skill listed in its stat block.
-Refining a skill item grants the following benefits, as shown on [[.g8BTAnmoGQa9qC9a|Table 4E: Refinement Benefits by Level (Skill Item)]].
+Refining a skill item grants the following benefits, as shown on [[Table 4E_ Refinement Benefits by Level (Skill Item)|Table 4E: Refinement Benefits by Level (Skill Item)]].
 Skill items are worn items, and just like worn items created using the normal rules, refined skill items have the invested trait.

 **Item Bonus to Skill** The item grants the listed item bonus to skill checks with its associated skill.

-**Imbuing** You can imbue the skill item once, starting at level 3 (see [[.HTWMh9kv0ZSAab33|Imbuing]]).
+**Imbuing** You can imbue the skill item once, starting at level 3 (see [[Imbuing|Imbuing]]).

 ## Example of Refining

 The party's level 7 fighter recently lost their favorite weapon, and so they want to refine an amazing longsword out of the teeth of the tyrannosaurus they just defeated.
 They're playing using the hybrid variant and have 275 gp of tyrannosaurus parts.
 Although a tyrannosaurus doesn't have a slashing attack, longswords have the versatile piercing trait, which means the fighter can use the teeth to refine their longsword.
 They start the refinement by building the tyrannosaurus tooth longsword (0) for 1 gp, and then put the remaining 274 gp into the longsword's refinement.
 Next, they refine the sword and spend 250 gp, which means the fighter has refined the longsword to item level 6, and it gains the appropriate benefits: a +1 item bonus to hit, a second weapon damage die, and the ability to imbue an imbued property.
 The sword is now a _+1 striking longsword (6)_, with 24 gp of monster parts remaining.
 Finally, the fighter decides they want their longsword to reach level 7 as quickly as possible, so they apply the remaining 24 gp of monster parts to the longsword, which makes the final weapon a _+1 striking longsword (6)_ refined to 274 gp-just 86 gp more of parts for the longsword to reach 7th level!

-In addition, the fighter is particularly excited about that imbued property, as the group also recently defeated 2 magma scorpions and now they have fiery plans for what comes next for their _+1 striking tyrannosaurus tooth longsword (6)_ (to see the fighter's next steps, check out [[.HTWMh9kv0ZSAab33|Example of Imbuing]]).
+In addition, the fighter is particularly excited about that imbued property, as the group also recently defeated 2 magma scorpions and now they have fiery plans for what comes next for their _+1 striking tyrannosaurus tooth longsword (6)_ (to see the fighter's next steps, check out [[Imbuing#Example of Imbuing|Example of Imbuing]]).